anuragdeb3/HybridAutomationFramework/README.md

 Through this framework it would be easy to access any file over SFTP.

 This also includes WebDriverManager through which browsers's binary has been handled.
-It has a set of utilities for web and DBs
+It has a set of utilities for web UI and DBs

 ## Web Utilities:
 1.	public static void LoadConfig(String FileName) //Load property file once and use it all over your test case